French Macarons Recipe & 14 Tips on How to Make French Macarons

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-No beating around the bush here, any French Macaron recipe is a little equipment intensive.
-I would consider all of these, with the exception of the mats, necessary for successful macarons.
+No beating around the bush here; any French Macaron recipe is a little equipment intensive.
+I would consider all of these, except the mats, necessary for successful macarons.

 - Kitchenaid Stand Mixer.
 This is the one I have and at this writing it is actually a really good price on Amazon…cheaper than I bought it on sale at Costco!